 To make it to the private beach, the Lifeworkers had to endure a long hike in the rainforest in hot and humid weather.
 Though the sun was shining, the group’s faith in a great beach experience was fading.

 However, once the group made it to their destination, laughter and fun prevailed.
 The waves were strong, yet that made for an even greater swimming environment.

 Unfortunately, the group was unaware of thieving raccoons, so one of the students had his lunch stolen.
 Everyone kept a close eye on their belongings after such a surprise.

 Shortly after arriving, a storm rolled in and forced the group to hide near the restrooms until the lighting and rain cleared.
 After nearly an hour of waiting, we were able to continue their beach day.

-The next beach the group hiked to was smaller, however the water was warm, the waves were high and all sorts of little hermit crabs lined the rocks.
+The next beach the group hiked to was smaller, however, the water was warm, the waves were high, and all sorts of little hermit crabs lined the rocks.
 It was set in between two mountains, making a breathtaking skyline and assortment of clouds.

 The group was able to enjoy time at the beach for a few more hours and then had to take the long hike back to the bus.
-Once back at the Mono Azul, the teens finished off the day with a few good games of pool and great dinner.
+Once back at the Mono Azul, the teens finished off the day with a few good games of pool and excellent dinner.

 With the end of the trip drawing closer, today offered so many new memories to the group.
-Each day, teens grow closer and closer, and will continue to do so until the very end.
+Each day, teens grow closer and closer and will continue to do so until the very end.